 - 1 Tbsp. ground cinnamon

 - 1/4 cup milk

-Add the remaining flour, 1/2 cup at a time, stirring well after each addition.
-When the dough has just pulled together, turn it out onto a lightly floured surface and knead until smooth, about 5 minutes.
+- Add the remaining flour, 1/2 cup at a time, stirring well after each addition.
+When the dough has just pulled together, turn it out onto a lightly floured surface and knead until smooth, 2-3 minutes.